pyronear/pyronear.github.io/.github/pull_request_template.md

 If your modification consists in adding a [media](https://github.com/pyronear/pyronear.github.io/blob/d1a78ae83236f2af79e7edb133ac959fcc7123f4/_config.yml#L45) info, please add it at the top of the list (the most recent to appears first)

 ### List order for sponsors and partners
-Reversely, if your odification consists in adding a [sponsor](https://github.com/pyronear/pyronear.github.io/blob/d1a78ae83236f2af79e7edb133ac959fcc7123f4/_config.yml#L227) or [partner](https://github.com/pyronear/pyronear.github.io/blob/d1a78ae83236f2af79e7edb133ac959fcc7123f4/_config.yml#L193C5-L193C13), please add it at the end of the list
+Reversely, if your modification consists in adding a [sponsor](https://github.com/pyronear/pyronear.github.io/blob/d1a78ae83236f2af79e7edb133ac959fcc7123f4/_config.yml#L227) or [partner](https://github.com/pyronear/pyronear.github.io/blob/d1a78ae83236f2af79e7edb133ac959fcc7123f4/_config.yml#L193C5-L193C13), please add it at the end of the list

 🥳 Thanks a lot for your contribution 🎆